moirei/pipeline/docs/guide/context.md

 # Context

 Pipelines are generally atomic and each pipe is stateless.
 But in some cases you might want to hold a common state reference as you progress through your pipes.
-The example below allows the pipes to add error messages into a common message bag which is then validated by the final operator.
+The example below allows the pipes to add error messages into a common message bag which is then validated by the final pipe.

 ```php
 use Illuminate\Support\MessageBag;